CSALabsAutomation/azure-databricks/steps/03_construction-of-bronze-layer/documentation.md

         print ("Error: {} already mounted.Run unmount first")
     ```

     **Replace the Client ID, Key Vault Name, Client Secret Name, Directory ID, Storage Account Name in the above code with yours.**
-    **Refer Step 4 for Client ID and Directory ID
+    **Refer Step 4 for Client ID and Directory ID**.
-    Refer Step 6 for Key Vault Name**
+    **Refer Step 6 for Key Vault Name**.

-    >If you get an error message saying the data is already mounted, unmount the data using the command **dbutils.fs.unmount("/mnt/data")**
+    >If you get an error message saying the data is already mounted, unmount the data using the command **dbutils.fs.unmount("/mnt/data")**.

     **Cmd2:**
     ```python